melanierawluk/mindful-meds-capstone/README.md

 ## Features

-- Unique user profiles with log in, log out, and sign up functionality
 - Add current medications and corresponding medication schedule.
 Include the name of the medication, the dose, frequency, and times when medication is to be taken
 - Add notes on any symptoms/ side effects.
 Will either be in calendar or list format.
 Should show a list of medications that were currently being taken at that time.
 - Show a history of past medications with the date, and dosage